 Employee turnover is what happens when employees leave – either of their own accord or being asked to leave, perhaps following poor performance, dissolution of their role, or other organisational changes.

 Hiring is expensive, and losing people can disrupt organisational performance.
-Excessive turnover is linked with low morale and customer churn, which are both expensive and undesirable.
+An excessive employee turnover rate is linked with low morale and customer churn, which are both expensive and undesirable.
 So it’s little wonder that employee turnover is generally viewed as an unconditional negative in business.

 But employee turnover is both normal and necessary.
-Careers progress, life changes, and businesses grow and adapt their strategy over time.
-A company with an employee turnover rate of zero and the same employees year after year would quickly stagnate and fail.
+Careers progress, life changes, and businesses grow and adapt their company vision and strategy over time.
+A company with a very low employee turnover rate and the same employees year after year would quickly stagnate and fail.

-The key to maintaining healthy and sustainable levels of turnover is to focus on retention as a means of reducing unwanted turnover.
+The key to maintaining a healthy and sustainable employee turnover rate is to focus on retention as a means of reducing unwanted turnover.

-Having an employee experience (EX) program is a valuable way to stay ahead of unhealthy turnover.
-It allows you to proactively focus on the drivers of retention, rather than reactively attempting damage control when a valued employee is already partly or completely out of the door.
+Having an employee experience (EX) program is a valuable way to stay ahead of undesirable turnover.
+It allows you to proactively focus on the drivers of retention, rather than reactively attempting damage control when qualified employees are already partly or completely out of the door.

 The 6 types of employee turnover